+Final-Round Site

-Final-Round Site - Approximately one month before the start of final site competition, the site media coordinator should send credential application information to media representatives who regularly cover intercollegiate athletics in their markets.
-The information should direct media to NCAA.com/media, which includes credential application instructions, credential criteria and links to the NCAA media policies.
-The site media coordinator will approve or deny all credential requests in the online credentialing system.
+Approximately one month before the start of final site competition, the site media coordinator should send credential application information to media representatives who regularly cover intercollegiate athletics in their markets.
+The information should direct media to ncaa.com/media, which includes credential application instructions, credential criteria and links to the NCAA media policies.
+The site media coordinator will approve or deny all credential requests in the online credentialing system (Sport Systems) There will be training sessions for any SID who doesn't know how to use the system.
 The system will notify via email all media members who apply for credentials whether their request has been granted or denied.
-If a media member is granted a credential, the site media coordinator is responsible for sending that member of the media information regarding game times, press conference schedules, credential pickup times and location, information on media parking, and how to order a phone line if they need to secure their own (whom to contact, price, etc.).
+If a media member is granted a credential, the site media coordinator is responsible for sending that member of the media information regarding game times, press conference schedules, credential pickup times and location, parking and any other pertinent information.

+Preliminary-Round Site

-Preliminary-Round Site - Preliminary-round/site media coordinators should send a credential request form to members of the local media to determine who will be covering the event.
+Preliminary-round/site media coordinators should send a credential request form to members of the local media to determine who will be covering the event.